Before You Buy a Skin and Coat Supplement for Dogs, Read...

 • Function 1 (In the Body): The antioxidant properties of Vitamin E protect skin cells from oxidative damage and cellular stress.

-• Function 2 (In the Bottle): The antioxidant properties of Vitamin E protect fish oil Omega-3s from oxidation which leads to rancidity.
+• Function 2 (In the Pouch): The antioxidant properties of Vitamin E protect fish oil Omega-3s from oxidation which leads to rancidity.
 A well-formulated product contains this ingredient which indicates stability.

 What is the "Gut-Skin Axis" and Why Does It Matter?